I get it. There are too many home theater receivers to choose from!

 HDCP 2.2/2.3: To play encrypted 4K content, every device in the playback chain needs to support this copy protection standard.
 If your Ultra HD Blu-ray player and your TV support HDCP 2.2, but your 4K AV receiver doesn’t, then the content won’t play.

 HDMI ARC/eARC: ARC stands for Audio Return Channel.
-Some HDMI ports may be labeled as ARC (on the TV and the AV receiver).
-This means that you can send audio from the TV back to the AV receiver - via the same HDMI cable that the receiver is using to send the picture to the TV.
-Both your TV and receiver HDMI ports need to support this for it to work.
+On a TV, AV receiver or soundbar, some HDMI ports may be labeled as ARC.
+This means that you can send audio from the TV back to the AV receiver or soundbar.
+Both your TV and receiver/soundbar HDMI ports need to support this for it to work.
 This can simplify your connections.
 It can mean that you don't need to connect a separate optical cable if you want to hear the audio that is generated within the TV e.g. from the Netflix or Amazon Prime Video app.
 This is also useful if your TV doesn't have a digital audio out. eARC (Enhanced Audio Return Channel) is a new version that also supports sending higher bitrate audio like Dolby TrueHD/DTS-HD Master Audio and Dolby Atmos.

 HDR: Stands for High Dynamic Range.
 A technique that increases the dynamic range of an image.
 Darker blacks.
 Brighter whites.
 More colors.
 This makes a picture more life-like.
 Your AV receiver will need to support HDR to pass this type of content to your HDR-compatible TV.
 It will probably come as no surprise that there are different versions of HDR.
 Your hardware chain will need to support a particular version to play it.